-Deviations from the assumed level of withdrawal experience of the eligible employees will have a large impact on the actual cost to the municipal entity.
-If the actual rates of withdrawal turns out to be higher than the rates assumed in the valuation basis, then the cost to the municipal entity in the form of benefits will reduce and vice versa.
+Deviations from the assumed level of withdrawal experience of the eligible employees will have a large impact on the actual cost to the Organisation.
+If the actual rate of withdrawal turns out to be higher than the rates assumed in the valuation basis, then the cost to the Organisation in the form of benefits will reduce and vice versa.
 The effect of higher and lower withdrawal rates have been illustrated by increasing and decreasing the withdrawal rates by 20%.
 The effect is as follows: